The Ultimate Guide to New Orleans Jazz & Heritage Festival

 3. Shop ‘til you Drop

 There are three markets within Jazz Fest boasting mostly Louisiana-made products.
-Congo Square African Marketplace is energetic with music and arts and crafts.
+Congo Square African Marketplace is energetic with music, arts and crafts.
 Here you will find an array of local, national and international artisans exhibiting ancient crafting techniques.
 Contemporary Crafts is your destination to find handcrafted clothing, leather goods, paintings, sculptures and jewelry.
-In the Louisiana Marketplace, you will find traditional and modern art inspired by the cultural landscape of the Bayou State.
-And don’t forget your commemorative Jazz Fest poster.
+The Louisiana Marketplace features traditional and modern art inspired by the cultural landscape of the Bayou State.
+And don’t forget your commemorative Jazz Fest poster!

 4. Experience the Gospel Tent